 In connection with the offering of the Convertible Notes, the Company entered into privately negotiated convertible note hedge transactions (collectively, the "Capped Call Transactions").
-The Capped Call Transactions cover, subject to customary anti-dilution adjustments, the number of shares of the Company's common stock that initially underlie the Convertible Notes.
+The Capped Call Transactions cover, subject to customary antidilution adjustments, the number of shares of the Company's common stock that initially underlie the Convertible Notes.

-The Capped Call Transactions are expected generally to reduce the potential dilution and/or offset any cash payments the Company is required to make in excess of the principal amount due upon conversion of the Convertible Notes in the event that the market price of the Company's common stock is greater than the strike price of the Capped Call Transactions, which was initially \$37.325 per share (subject to adjustment under the terms of the Capped Call Transactions).
-During the fourth quarter of 2021, the conversion rate was adjusted to 26.876 shares of common stock per \$1,000 principal amount of Convertible Notes to account for the fourth quarter dividend declaration.
+The Capped Call Transactions are expected generally to reduce the potential dilution and/or offset any cash payments the Company is required to make in excess of the principal amount due upon conversion of the Convertible Notes in the event that the market price of the Company's common stock is greater than the strike price of the Capped Call Transactions, which was initially \$37.325 per share and the initial cap price was \$52.255 per share.
+The initial call and cap prices are subject to adjustments under the terms of the underlying capped call agreements, including for various transactions such as the payment of dividends.
 The number of shares underlying the Capped Call Transactions is 4.2 million.